Platelet-Rich Plasma (PRP) Treatment in Singapore

 inflammation, and support post-surgical healing.

-At Apex Sports Clinic, we offer PRP therapy as a non-surgical treatment for sports
+At Apex Sports Clinic, we offer platelet-rich plasma injection as a non-surgical

-injuries, tendon and ligament damage, and degenerative joint conditions, to
+treatment for sports injuries, tendon and ligament damage, and degenerative

 How Does PRP Work?